-A. Role of the Parent Coach: The Parent(s) understand that the Parent Coach’s role is to facilitate confidential conversations which reduce conflict and build skills for successful communication and decision making.
-The clients and coach work together to co-create the steps each parent is willing and able to take to effectively reach parenting and co-parenting goals.
+A. Role of the co-parent coach: The parent(s) understand that the coach’s role is to facilitate confidential conversations which reduce conflict and build skills for successful communication and decision making.
+The client(s) and coach work together to co-create the steps each parent is willing and able to take to effectively reach parenting and co-parenting goals.
 The coach is not an investigator or a decision maker; rather, the coach is a guide and inspiration for creating effective interactional patterns between parents and children.

 The coach will provide:

-C. Confidentiality: Any sharing of information between the Parent Coach and any other party requires an authorization form signed by the Parent(s) giving written permission for a release of information.
-Either parent may request a conversation or meeting with the Parent Coach without the knowledge or consent of the other parent.
-All communications between the Parent Coach and the parent(s) will be private and confidential unless a release of information has been signed and submitted to the Parent Coach for the purposes of communicating with other parties.
+C. Confidentiality: Any sharing of information between the coach and any other party requires an authorization form signed by the parent(s) giving written permission for a release of information.
+Either parent may request a conversation or meeting with the coach without the knowledge or consent of the other parent.
+All communications between the coach and the parent(s) will be private and confidential unless a release of information has been signed and submitted to the coach for the purposes of communicating with other parties.

-D. Cancelled or missed appointments: The Parent(s) shall pay in full for any cancelled or missed appointments unless 24-hour cancellation notice is given.
+D. Cancelled or missed appointments: The parent(s) shall pay in full for any cancelled or missed appointments unless 24-hour cancellation notice is given.

 951 High Street Suite B Worthington, Ohio 43085

-About Services Resources Blog Contact
+About Services Resources Blog Policies Contact